wenxiliu/wenxiliu.github.io/_pages/about.md

 :   vision-based crowd understanding, image segmentation, and image processing, etc.

 News
+:   - *Keep the Balance: A Parameter-Efficient Symmetrical Framework for RGB+X Semantic Segmentation*, accepted as a CVPR Oral paper!
+The codes will be released soon!
+(Apr.
+2025)
 :   - Two papers accepted by CVPR 2025!
 (Feb.
 2025)
 :   - *Monocular BEV Perception of Road Scenes via Front-to-Top View Projection* extended from [PYVA](https://github.com/JonDoe-297/cross-view), accepted by IEEE TPAMI!
 (Mar.
 2024)
 :   - *Ultra-high resolution image segmentation via locality-aware context fusion and alternating local enhancement* extended from [FCtL](https://github.com/liqiokkk/FCtL), accepted by IJCV!
 The codes will be released soon.
 (Mar.
 2024)